awpala/programming-primer/README.md

 *(N.B.
 The conditional operator* `?:` *is also called the **ternary** operator because it is "the" one operator which receives **three** operands.)*

-The operator rules are listed for each operator with respect to its number of **operands** (where the operands `op1`, `op2`, and `op3` in general can be either values or arbitrary expressions) and **associativity** (i.e., left-to-right L → R, or right-to-left L ← R).
-Associativity is the order/direction in which operations are performed when two (or more) operators of equal precedence occur in a statement.
+The operator precedence rules are listed for each operator with respect to its number of **operands** (where in general the operands `op1`, `op2`, and `op3` can be either values or arbitrary expressions) and **associativity** (i.e., left-to-right L → R, or right-to-left L ← R).
+Associativity is the order/direction in which operations are performed when two (or more) operators of equal precedence sharing mutual operands occur in a statement.

-These operators can be further categorized as follows (with precedence rank indicated in parentheses; furthermore, with respect to the operands count, ^ denotes unary operators, ^^^ denotes the ternary operator, and all others are binary operators):
+These operators can be further categorized as follows:

 | Operation | L → R Associative Operators | L ← R Associative Operators | Result of Operation |
 | :---: | :---: | :---: | :---: |